Dr. Oz says that Roe v. Wade is 'not constitutional' and gives his thoughts on abortions - NewsBreak

 "Clearly, what this leaker is going for here is hoping there will be riots in the streets, and the court will turn around and go, 'We got to push the brakes here on this,'" Zeoli said.
 "That's what I think the leaker is looking for."

-Oz shared that he and Trump go back to before he was president, as the doctor had him on his daytime television show to go over concerns raised about his medical condition.

-The two's relationship grew from there, and now Trump is working to help support Oz because he thinks he is the right candidate for Pennsylvania.

-"[Trump] didn't just say 'good luck Oz.'
-He's been actively engaged, calling, checking in," Dr. Oz said.
+Notably, Oz has Trump's full backing. "[Trump] didn't just say 'good luck Oz.'
+He's been actively engaged, calling, checking in," Oz said.